Benjaminelara/Cobra-OS/README.md

 source venv/bin/activate

 ```
-Once you have made that type:
+Once you have made that, type:

 ```
 python3 Main_intarface.py